Majorana Tensor Decomposition: A unifying framework for decompositions of fermionic Hamiltonians to Linear Combination of Unitaries: Results and Discussion

 The most time-consuming part of the fault-tolerant QPE algorithm is performing T-gates and their error correction.
 Considering that the number of applications of the Hamiltonian LCU oracle is proportional to the 1-norm of the used LCU, as a quantum resource cost we use a product of the LCU 1-norm by the number of T-gates required for an implementation of the Hamiltonian oracle.
 The latter corresponds to the number of T-gates in one \sel and two \prep operations.
 We will refer to the quantum resource cost simply as hardness.
 Additionally, we note that optimizing the compilation strategy for the $\mathtt{SELECT}$ circuit is imperative for minimizing the hardness.
 Compilation of these circuits typically exploit structures present in the used \gls{LCU} \textit{ansatz}, as seen in Ref.~\citenum{THC} for \gls{DF} and \gls{THC} approaches which make use of the spin-symmetry that is present (i.e. working with $\hat F^i_j$ operators).
 Whether better circuits can be found for the decompositions that have been introduced in this work is an open question.

-We note that results for the \gls{THC} are not shown in this work due to the computational difficulty of performing the associated tensor decomposition in a robust and efficient way.
+All our fermionic \gls{LCU} decompositions are performed on the two-body part of the Hamiltonian, which we define as the part of the Hamiltonian quartic in Majorana operators.
+Since we know that the remaining one-body part of the Hamiltonian can be optimally treated using DF \cite{loaiza_lcu}, all 1-norms corresponding to fermionic \gls{LCU} decompositions reported in this paper are, therefore, sum of the spectral range of the one-body part and the 1-norm for the fermionic \gls{LCU} decomposition of the two-body part.
+We have obtained the \gls{THC} decompositions using a non-linear optimization performed with the Levenberg-Marquardt algorithm \cite{Levenberg,Marquardt}, details of our THC implementation are in Appendix \ref{app:compdet}.
+The Toffoli gate counts for our THC decompositions are obtained using Openfermion \cite{openfermion} and the reported T-gate counts are 4 times the Toffoli counts \cite{toffoli_t}.

-To assess efficiency of various \gls{LCU} decompositions we present quantum resource estimates for small molecules (Table~\ref{tab:results}) and 1D hydrogen chains (\fig{fig:linear} and Table~\ref{tab:fits}), computational details are provided in Appendix \ref{app:compdet}.
-Most of LCU methods can be partitioned into three categories based on the small molecule results: 1) low T-gate count and medium 1-norms, Pauli and Pauli-OO; 2) high T-gate count and low 1-norms, AC, OO-AC, and DF; 3) medium T-gate count and high 1-norms, $L^4$-CP4 and $L^4$-MPS.
-The only method that combined low 1-norms and low T-gate counts is $L^4$-SVD.
+To assess efficiency of various \gls{LCU} decompositions we present quantum resource estimates for small molecules (Table~\ref{tab:results}) and 1D hydrogen chains (\fig{fig:linear} and Table~\ref{tab:fits}), computational details are in Appendix \ref{app:compdet}.
+Most of LCU methods can be partitioned into four categories based on the small molecule results: 1) low T-gate count and medium 1-norms, Pauli and Pauli-OO; 2) medium 1-norms and medium T-gate count, $L^4$-SVD and THC; 3) high T-gate count and low 1-norms, AC, OO-AC, and DF; 4) medium T-gate count and high 1-norms, $L^4$-CP4 and $L^4$-MPS.